 A New Favorite

 Along with now being inspired to take a trip up to Seattle so that I may experience Plum Bistro firsthand; this has to be one of my favorite cookbooks of the year.
 It is one beginning and seasoned cooks will enjoy; I know I will be planning meals out of Plum for years to come.

 To find out more about Plum, please visit their website.

 If you wish to purchase the book through Amazon, you can find it here.*

 Reviewed by Raquel Moreno

 Raquel is a mom to a basset hound named Bentley.
-A vegan with a penchant for craft beer, zombies, and feminism, you can find her in the warmer parts of the USA often debating whether or not she should get a new tattoo or another friend for Bentley.
+She has a penchant for craft beer, zombies, and feminism, and you can find her in the warmer parts of the USA often debating whether or not she should get a new tattoo or another friend for Bentley.
 Or both.

 * This post contains affiliate links.
 If the product is purchased by linking through this review, T.O.F.U. receives a modest commission.